ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 for other crop modelling.
 Since then I’ve used the POWER data in projects with EPIRICE myself[^3] and have worked with other researchers who use it for crop simulation modelling exercises[^4],[^5].
-The data were a great resource for agricultural modelling, even if it was a bit coarse at 1˚ x 1˚, the full data set had global coverage, offering data where we often needed it in areas that lacked good weather station coverage.
+The data were a great resource for agricultural modelling, even if it was a bit coarse at 1˚ x 1˚ (covering roughly 12225 km<sup>2</sup> or 4721 mi<sup>2</sup> per grid cell at the equator more as you approach the poles), the full data set had global coverage, offering data where we often needed it in areas that lacked good weather station coverage.

 Because I used the data and because I knew plenty of others used the data, in 2017 I started writing nasapower[^6],[^7] to interface with the POWER